What is electroforming?

 Due to copper’s natural properties, over time, the color will darken.
 Oxidation is completely normal and most of my jewelry is purposely oxidized because I think it is beautiful!
-If your copper is not purposely oxidized and you would like to polish it, pour some table salt on a slice of lemon and rub onto the copper until shiny again.
-Gently dry with a soft, dry cloth.
-Do not try to polish jewelry that has an intentional patina on it or the patina finish will be removed.
+If your copper is not purposely oxidized and you would like to polish it, your bright copper order will include one polishing cloth.
+Extra polishing cloths can be ordered from the site.
+(Do not use the polishing cloth on pieces that purposely have an added dark patina.)

 Will it turn my skin green?

 While it is not guaranteed, copper can leave a green ring on your skin that can easily be washed away with soap and water.
 (This is common with rings and bracelets, but is unlikely with pendants.)
 This is a natural effect of copper and has nothing to do with the quality of the jewelry - it means your body is getting the benefits of the copper!
 If you would prefer to prevent the green skin, you can add a coat of clear nail polish to the copper that is in contact with your skin.
 Please note, if you do this, it will wear down over time and need reapplied, you are no longer receiving the benefits of the natural copper, and I am not responsible for any changes you make to your jewelry.